Skip to content

 }

-AuthMiddleware acts as a gatekeeper for protected routes by intercepting requests, checking if a user is authenticated (logged in), and either allowing access or redirecting to the login page.
+AuthMiddleware acts as a gatekeeper for protected routes.
+It intercepts requests, checks if a user is authenticated (logged in), and either allows the request to proceed or redirects to the login page.

 Create app/Middleware/AuthMiddleware.php: